waynodiablo/Oystercard/oystercard/solutions/05_top_up.md

   it { is_expected.to respond_to(:top_up).with(1).argument }

-  it 'increases the balance' do
+  it 'can top up the balance' do
     expect{ subject.top_up 1 }.to change{ subject.balance }.by 1
   end